eldre/eldre-phd/README.md

 If you have any question, please contact me using the form on my webiste https://eldre.github.io.

 > **Current update** (*February 25*)<br>
+- Addition of files and housekeeping

+> **Previous major updates**<br>
 - Optimization and various updates

-> **Previous major updates**<br>
 - Addition of indices regressions in C3
 - Addition of single multivariate regressions in C3 and `vegan` dbRDA
 - Addition of IndVal calculations in C3 and update of species distribution calculations
-- Addition of C2 indices in analyses_B

 -----